 At the Kumpula campus, one of the four campuses at the University of Helsinki, top research is being carried out in many of the disciplines included in the programme.
-For example, theoretical particle physics, cosmology, computational material physics, aerosol physics, mathematical physics, inversion problems, theoretical chemistry, laser spectroscopy, and algorithm theory.
-The instruction in the programme is given by the researchers in these groups.
-This Master’s programme will give you a solid basis for continuing with postgraduate studies and research in one of these areas.
+For example, theoretical particle physics, cosmology, computational materials physics, biophysics, aerosol physics, mathematical physics, inverse problems, theoretical chemistry, laser spectroscopy, and algorithm theory.
+The instruction in the programme is given by the researchers in these groups, and the programme will give you a solid basis for continuing with postgraduate studies and research in one of these areas.

-The programme cooperates with Helsinki Institute of Physics (HIP) and Helsinki Institute for Information Technology (HIIT) and collaborates with the centres of excellence for Analysis and dynamics research, Inverse problems and Atmospheric sciences.
+The programme cooperates with Helsinki Institute of Physics (HIP) and Helsinki Institute for Information Technology (HIIT), Helsinki Institute of Life Science (HiLIFE), and Institute for Atmospheric and Earth System Research (INAR), and collaborates with the centres of excellence for Randomness and Structures and Research of Sustainable Space.

 The Computational Field Theory Group studies properties of field theories in particle physics and cosmology using large-scale numerical simulations.
 Recent research topics include e.g. beyond the standard model physics, quantum chromodynamics, phase transitions and generation of gravitational waves.